What is SARS?

 A vaccine is not currently available.
 People should follow these tips to help prevent respiratory illnesses of any kind:

-Avoid close contact (such as kissing, sharing cups or sharing eating utensils) with sick people.
+- Avoid close contact (such as kissing, sharing cups or sharing eating utensils) with people who are sick.

 How can I learn more about SARS?

 - If you have concerns about SARS, contact your healthcare provider.

 - Call your local health department.
 A directory of local health departments is located at the VDH Local Health Districts page.

 - Visit the Centers for Disease Control and Prevention website at the CDC page on SARS.